Properly Outer Actions of Tensor Categories on C$^*$-algebras: Introduction

 We now briefly discuss the broader context for our results involving \Cs-dynamical systems and their classification.
-In the study of group actions on \Cs-algebras, strong forms of outerness conditions, such as the Rokhlin Property and Isometric Shift-Absorption, play an important role (c.f. \cite{MR1344136, MR2414327, MR2644109}).
-The notion of an isometrically shift-absorbing action was introduced by Gabe and Sz{\'a}bo for the dynamical Kirchberg–Phillips Theorem \cite{MR4747811}.
+In the study of group actions on \Cs-algebras, strong forms of outerness conditions, such as the Rokhlin property and isometric shift-absorption, play an important role (c.f. \cite{MR1344136, MR2414327, MR2644109}).
+The notion of an isometrically shift-absorbing action was introduced by Gabe and Sz{\'a}bo for the dynamical Kirchberg–Phillips theorem \cite{MR4747811}.
 It is known that isometric shift-absorption is equivalent to outerness for actions of discrete groups on Kirchberg algebras.
 To obtain this equivalence, Kishimoto’s results \cite{MR634163} on properly outer automorphisms are crucial.
 Moreover, Izumi characterized isometrically shift-absorbing actions of compact groups on Kirchberg algebras.
 This characterization result is deeply intertwined with the proper outerness of dual endomorphisms.
-In the context of UTC-actions on \Cs-algebras, it is expected that one needs an appropriate strong form of ourterness for the associated bimodules and endomorphisms.
+In the context of UTC-actions on \Cs-algebras, it is expected that one needs an appropriate strong form of outerness for the associated bimodules and endomorphisms.
 Theorem \ref{thmalpha:end} shows that Izumi’s aforementioned results on proper outerness are not phenomena unique to purely infinite \Cs-algebras, and we expect it to become a useful tool for future studies of generalized \Cs-dynamical systems.

-{\bf Acknowledgments:} The authors are grateful to Yuki Arano, Michael Brannan, Yasuyuki Kawahigashi, Matthew Kennedy, and Kan Kitamura for helpful discussions, support, and suggestions that helped improve this manuscript.
-Special thanks to Masaki Izumi for proposing a problem on proper outerness and answering our questions on the Appendix Section.
+{\bf Acknowledgments:} The authors are grateful to Yuki Arano, Michael Brannan, Yasuyuki Kawahigashi, Matthew Kennedy, and Kan Kitamura for helpful discussions, support, and suggestions that improved this manuscript.
+Special thanks to Masaki Izumi for proposing a problem on proper outerness and for answering our questions in the Appendix Section.
+The authors are grateful to the anonymous referee for a careful reading of the manuscript and for many helpful comments that improved the exposition.
 RHP was supported by an NSERC Discovery Grant.
+MM was supported by JSPS KAKENHI Grant Number JP26K16999.